CHEM - Chemistry

 CHEM 545.
 Physical Chemistry I (3).

-General education math and natural sciences course.
+General education natural science course without lab.
 Introduces fundamentals of thermodynamics with the goal of understanding the driving forces behind chemical and physical changes and equilibria.
 Covers the laws of thermodynamics and explores concepts involving work, heat and simple mechanical processes.
 Introduces Helmholtz and Gibbs energy as thermodynamic indicators of spontaneity/equilibria.
 Applies these concepts to the study of phase changes, chemical equilibria, ideal and non-ideal solutions, electrolytes and chemical kinetics.
 Prerequisite(s): CHEM 212 with a grade higher than C-, one year of college physics, MATH 243 or its equivalent.

 CHEM 546.
 Physical Chemistry II (3).